GeosGeek/signalscout/README.md

 Signal Scout fetches open source Ham and GMRS repeater data and displays it on a Leaflet map.
 Each marker represents a repeater, with details shown in a popup when clicked.

 ## Repeater Frequencies / Bands
-Signal Scout currently only includes VHF, UHF, and GMRS repeater information.
-Repeaters operating on any other band are not included.
+Signal Scout currently only includes VHF, UHF, GMRS, and digital repeater information.
+Repeaters operating on any other band are not included (HF).
+Approximate frequencies for repeaters in Signal Scout are below.
+  - Digi = 145 Mhz (digital packet repeaters)
+  - VHF = 146 Mhz
+  - UHF = 440 Mhz
+  - GMRS = 462 Mhz

 ## Data Sources